mickeledwards/website/_portfolio/you.md

 layout: page
 title: YOU
 teaser: indexicons/you.jpg
-description: Youth and Organizations United: YOU.
+description: {% raw %}Youth and Organizations United: YOU.
 Connecting survivors of human trafficking to vital advocates
-year: 2019
+year: 2019{% endraw %}
 type: Service Design
 ---